-- Cerro Pabellon, a geothermal energy plant with two units of gross installed capacity of 24 MW each for a total of 48 MW capacity, and the first of its kind in South America. - Desalinisation plants for the mining process of Radomiro Tomic (Codelco) with a maximum production capacity of 1956 l/s. - Spence growth option (BHP) with a production capacity of 1.000 l/s. - The construction of the Chacao bridge which will join the island of Chiloé with the continent, and will be the longest suspension bridge on South America at a total of 2,750 metres.
+- Cerro Pabellon, a geothermal energy plant with two units of gross installed capacity of 24 MW each for a total of 48 MW capacity, and the first of its kind in South America. - Desalinisation plant for the mining process of Radomiro Tomic (Codelco) with a maximum production capacity of 1,956 litres per second (l/s). - Desalinisation plant for both industrial use and drinkable water on Quintero's bay, with a maximum production capacity of 1,000 l/s (Patria). - Desalination plant for Spence growth option (BHP) with a production capacity of 1,000 l/s. - The construction of the Chacao bridge which will join the island of Chiloé with the continent and will be the longest suspension bridge on South America at a total of 2,750 metres.